FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 - [ ] Did they follow any email url, produce any clicks, see any opens.
 - [ ] Noticed unsual processes, behaviours, CPU use (heat, sound, slowness), Bandwidth use.

-1.2 If possible, ask user about information leakage.
+1.3 If available, ask user about information leakage.

 Did they share/input/reply with sensitive information/secrets/access ?

-If yes, collect leaked information, 'Information Leak', escalate the collected information.
+If yes, mark 'Information Leak', collect leaked information, escalate the collected information.
 - [ ] Information leak
-- [ ] Iformation type: ___________

-2. Extract (embedded) URLs from email content.
+2. Extract all URLs (embeded) from email content.
 Resolve the URLs to IPs.
-Check for IP reputation.
+Check for all collected IP reputations.

 Mark ‘true positive’ if bad IP and escalate the collected information.
 - [ ] True postivie

 3. Notify MSSP
-Depending on MSSP conduct of communications, use available contacts/means/channels found in [EIR Handbook](#eir_handbook).
+Depending on MSSP conduct of communications, use available contacts/channels found in [EIR Handbook](#eir_handbook).

 Use more than one contact point if needed, ensure timely reponse.

 3.1.
-As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket (with MSSP contact found in EIR handbook) for a potential Phishing attack, forward collected informaiton to MSSP.
+As an "[intake analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md)" open a ticket (with MSSP contact found in EIR handbook) for a potential Phishing attack, forward collected informaiton to MSSP.

+Directives
+> Remember: Analyst level 1 typicaly __does not__ confirm the incident.
+>
+> Follow MSSP replies and directives.

 <!--[ticket template](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/email-template/in-class-ticket-response-email.md#ticket-234)-->
 ```